Solo Backpacking Trip

 Be specific with your plans for activities.
-If Iceland has always been in your bucketlist, be specific what part of Iceland is it that you want to experience?
+If Iceland has always been in your bucket list, be specific what part of Iceland is it that you want to experience?
 Do you want to go in summer to experience the midnight sun?
-Do you want to go during the winter time to chase the aurora borealis?
+Do you want to go during the wintertime to chase the aurora borealis?

 - Download travel apps with offline maps.
-There are hundreds of travel maps available in Apple AppStore and Google Market Place for download across devices and Tables.
+There are hundreds of travel maps available in the Apple AppStore and Google Market Place for download across devices and Tables.
 Select the one that gives you the option to save your map offline so that no internet connectivity in remote areas is not a problem.

 - Research the destination and the tour activity if you need to bring a sleeping bag or tent with you.
 Some tour operators offer tents for rent so feel free to ask if this is offered.

 - Choose your backpack wisely.
-Do a lot of research on which backpack is best fit for your physique or body frame.
-Usually you will need to bring 2 kinds of backpacks.
+Do a lot of research on which backpack is the best fit for your physique or body frame.
+Usually, you will need to bring 2 kinds of backpacks.
 One backpack is the main backpack for all your stuff and the other one is a day backpack for when you go on day tours and have to leave the big backpack at your hostel.
 I usually bring two.

 Osprey Packs Women’s Kyte 46 Backpack

 This backpack is the best decision I’ve ever made in choosing which one to buy.
-There are hundreds to choose from and with all almost the same features.
+There are hundreds to choose from and with almost the same features.
 But the Kyte 46 comfortably matches my height and my body frame.
-It has adjustable straps that can adjust to your height, the breathable mesh at the back so your back can breath.
+It has adjustable straps that can adjust to your height, and the breathable mesh at the back so your back can breathe.
 I loved that it already has its own rain cover so I don’t have to buy one.

 Osprey Packs Women’s Tempest 20 Backpack I love this backpack because it adaptable to any kind of day trip.
 Be it adrenaline-packed like cycling or hiking or a simple walking tour around the city center.
 It has a separate compartment if you plan to bring a bladder during your hike.
 It has a LidLock feature for your helmet when you’re done cycling the city.
 The hip belt sits exactly at my waist!
 Perfect for coins and small bills.